exercism/go/exercises/concept/election-day/.docs/instructions.md

 type ElectionResult struct {
     // Name of the candidate
     Name    string
-    // Number of votes the candidate had
+    // Votes of votes the candidate had
     Votes   int
 }
 ```